LondonTran/LondonTran/README.md

-Hi! 👋

-My name is London Tran and I am a software developer specializing in Flutter.
+I am a software developer specializing in Flutter.
 I have published two mobile apps in the Google Play Store.
 I am currently learning Figma and Flutter clean architecture.
 <!--
 **LondonTran/LondonTran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.